isabelc/wp-family-tree/readme.txt

 = 0.12 =

-* Fixed bug that caused featured image popup to not show.
+* Siblings are now ordered by age left to right

 = 0.11 =